Lemanic Panel

 Wave 1: Mobility I

 The Mobility I wave studies the mobility habits of residents of the Lemanic Panel.
-It focuses in particular on equipment, travel practices and mobility related to work and various reasons for travel, including trips and excursions.
+It focuses in particular on mobility resources, travel practices, and work-related mobility, as well as other travel purposes, including daily trips and excursions.

 Wave 2: Consumption I

-Wave 2 focuses on consumption habits in the Lemanic Panel.
-Issues relating to housing, food, consumption and energy are addressed and studied.
+Wave 2 examines consumption habits within the Lemanic Panel, with a focus on housing, food, and energy use.

 Wave 3: Mobility II

 The third wave of the Lemanic Panel largely consists of the same questions as the first wave.
-This makes it possible to analyse changes in mobility behaviour over time, particularly in relation to life events such as moving house and separations.
+This enables the analysis of changes in mobility behaviour over time, particularly in relation to life events such as residential moves and relationship separations.

 Wave 4: Consumption II

-This fourth wave, conducted in the summer of 2025, revisits the themes of the second wave and explores changes in the consumption habits of residents of the Lemanic Panel region.
+Conducted in the summer of 2025, this fourth wave revisits the themes of the second wave and examines changes in the consumption habits of Lemanic Panel participants.

 Wave 5: Mobility III

-This final wave completes the Lemanic Panel by revisiting the themes of waves 1 and 3, allowing the evolution of mobility practices in the Lake Geneva region to continue to be monitored.
+This final wave completes the Lemanic Panel by revisiting the themes of Waves 1 and 3, thereby enabling continued monitoring of the evolution of mobility practices in the Lake Geneva region.

 Unique waves across the entire Panel